Learn More About Each Level

 After your hearing, the ALJ issues a written decision after reviewing all of the evidence.
 In some cases, your True Help representative may ask for a decision on-the-record, which means the ALJ reviews your claim and makes a decision without a hearing.
 In all cases, you and your True Help representative will receive a copy of the ALJ decision.

-The SSA estimates the average time spent at Level Three is 605 days (about 18 months).
-Approximately 46% of second appeals are awarded.
+The SSA estimates the average time spent at Level Three is 256 days.

 If your hearing or second appeal ends in a denial, you have 60 days to file a review to the Appeals Council.
 At this level, the Appeals Council will review the hearing decision to determine if it was rendered properly according to the law.